Local Diffusion Models and Phases of Data Distributions: Theoretical Results

-\emph{Local denoisers in diffusion models.---} Local denoisers are Bayes recovery channels generated by a local backward Fokker-Planck equation in Eq.\,(\ref{eq:backward}), of which the score function is local.
-We find that the existence of local denoisers in diffusion models is closely related to an information-theoretic quantity -- CMI.
-Suppose the underlying lattice is spatially partitioned into three regions $A,B,C$ (see Fig.\,\ref{fig:schematic}b).
+Suppose the underlying lattice $\Lambda$ is spatially partitioned into three regions $A,B,C$ (see Fig.\,\ref{fig:schematic}b).
 Here, $A$ is a local region -- supporting the forward diffusion operation -- with constant linear size $k$; $B$ is an annulus-shaped buffer region surrounding $A$, and $C$ is the remaining region outside $B$.
 The distance between $A$ and $C$ is denoted as $r = \mathrm{dist}(A,C)$, which is also the width of $B$.
 For the data $X_t$ taking values $x = (x_A, x_B, x_C)$, we provide a criterion of local reversibility by introducing the CMI, defined as $I(X_A:X_C|X_B) = H(X_{AB}) + H(X_{BC}) - H(X_{ABC}) - H(X_{B})$ for the tripartition regions, where $H$ is the Shannon entropy.
-We also say distribution $P$ has approximated spatial Markovianity with a finite \textit{Markov length} $\xi$, if its CMI decays exponentially as
+We also say distribution $P$ has approximate \textit{spatial Markovianity} with a finite \textit{Markov length} $\xi$, if its CMI decays exponentially as

 for some constant $\gamma$.
-We now demonstrate that such a CMI exponential decay always implies the existence of approximate local denoisers.
+Our main theoretical result is that having a constant Markov length implies local reversibility. \begin{theorem}[\textit{Informal}] Let $P_n$ be the distribution during the diffusion at time-step $n$.
+Suppose $P_n$ has a constant Markov length for all introduced $A, B, C$ tripartitions, then the denoising operation at time $n$ can be performed with a local denoiser. \end{theorem} We prove this theorem by first giving an intuition of the local reversibility of a single-step denoiser in Sec.\,\ref{sec:local-single}, and then generalizing the result to the general case of multiple-step denoisers in Sec.\,\ref{sec:local-multiple}.